conor1982/Iris_Project_2020/README.md

 *The range of correlation coeffiecent values run from -1.0 to 1.0 where -1.0 indicates a perfect negative correaltion and 1.0 indicates a perfrect positive correaltion [14] The closer to these figures indicates a strong correlation.* With a value of 0.96, petal length and petal width have a very strong positive correlation.

-The strength of association according to guidleines intrepreting Pearsons's correlation would be *Large* []
+The strength of association according to guidleines intrepreting Pearsons's correlation would be *Large* [14]

 ### Scatterplots

 *A scatterplot is a type of data display that shows the relationship between two numerical variables.
 Each member of the dataset gets plotted as a point whose (x, y)(x,y)left parenthesis, x, comma, y, right parenthesis coordinates relates to its values for the two variables.* [16]

 Scatterplots are a 2d representaion of each variable together.
 We can use these to attempt to draw a line between each Iris species.
-Those that look seperable more linearly will be more useful in identifying what pair of variables are most useful together.
+Those that look separable more linearly will be more useful in identifying what pair of variables are most useful together.

 A scatterplot was created for each pair of variables.
 A function was created with the function parameter being the variable x and variable y i.e. sepal width, petal length.
 This allowed for more efficent coding when creating scatter plots for each variable.